karapeoples/karapeoples/README.md

 - 🔭 Lambda School Graduate/Alumni aka BloomTech
 - 🌱 I’m currently a System Test Analyst with Accenture.
-Through Genspark.
+Quality Assurance Engineer with Genspark.
+Web Development Evangelist with NuCamp Coding       BootCamp.
 - 👯 Attending NuCamp Coding BootCamp for some new skills.
 - 🤔 Ask me about NuCamp I can save you 5% on Registration.
 - 💬 Ask me about most anything I am pretty honest and I try to treat others as I want to be treated.